 · A Balanced Scorecard

 “Regarding instructors (Randall L. Englund & Alfonso Bucero), they do an outstanding job on driving the seminar, involving the attendees, maximizing the learning and take aways.
 It is of great value to the seminar that they are both very experienced on the topic they are teaching.
 And they still achieve, that they know what they are talking about and what is realistic and can be actually implemented and used on a daily job.
 Their real-life examples are of high added value.”

 Alfonso Bucero, MSc, PMP (Project Management Professional).
 He is an independent consultant and a frequent speaker at multinational Project Management Congresses.
 He is the founder, partner and director of BUCERO PM Consulting in Spain.
 Alfonso authored the book Project Management – A New Vision, and he was a contributor to the book Creating the Project Office, published by Jossey Bass (2003) and authored by Randall L. Englund, Robert J. Graham and Paul C. Dinsmore.
 Drawing from many years as an HP project manager, he has presented and written numerous papers in the project management field.
 He is a Contributing Editor of PM Network (Project Management Institute).
-He co-authored with Randall L. Englund the book Project Sponsorship, published in April 2006.
-His latest book is Today is a Good Day!
-Attitudes for Achieving Project Success (2010).
+He co-authored with Randall L. Englund the book Project Sponsorship, published in April 2006 and updated in 2015.
+His latest books are Today is a Good Day!
+Attitudes for Achieving Project Success (2010) and The Influential Project Manager (2015).
 Alfonso received accolades from the Project Management Institute with the Distinguished Contribution Award (2010) and a Fellow of the Institute (2011).

 You can reach Alfonso at: email@example.com and at www.abucero.com.